-In the image above, the flick starts around the 8-minute-mark of the light blue line.
+In Figure 1, the flick starts around the 8-minute-mark of the light blue line.
 It can be seen as the sudden increase in the rate-of-rise.
 It indicates that the roast momentum is no longer dropping as it always should in order to conform to Rao’s guidelines.

 The flick is initiated when chemical reactions within the beans switch to an exothermic state and begin producing heat, rather than absorbing heat.
 The beginning of this, Rao calls an exothermic flash.
 If the operator doesn’t anticipate the new source of heat in the roast, the RoR will increase or “flick” momentarily.